aliceferreiracodes/text-rpg/README.md

-# text-rpg
+# 🗡️ Tiriad's Quest

-A text-based RPG using Python
+Tiriad's Quest is a text-based RPG made with Python.
+Currently a work-in-progress.